 A switch where a single source is switched to a single destination on all levels.
+An abbreviated form of audio-follow-video switch.

-Example: Assume there exists a source VTR1 which is defined on levels VIDEO and AUDIO, and a destination MON1 which is defined on the same levels.
-VTR1 is switched to MON1 on both the VIDEO level and AUDIO level.
-The signal reaching MON1 will have the video and audio from the same source, VTR1.
-This is a follow switch.
+Example: Assume the existence of source VTR1 and destination MON1 defined on levels VIDEO and AUDIO.
+If VTR1 is switched to MON1 on both the VIDEO level and AUDIO level, a follow switch has been taken.